JEP draft: JFR Method Timing & Tracing

 ...

-The grammar for the new filter setting is:
+The new grammar for the filter setting, used by the method-trace and method-timing options, is:

 filter ::= target (";" target)*